astorDev/hosting-env-unprefixed-variable-repro/README.md

 ## Note

-I was leaning to assume that the variable is ignored since it's overriden by launchSettings.
-But first, deleting launchSettings doesn't make a difference in the problem (only changed Development to Production).
+I was leaning toward assuming that the variable is ignored since it's overridden by `launchSettings`.
+But first, deleting `launchSettings` doesn't make a difference in the problem (only changing Development to Production).
 And for other variables unprefixed variables take precedence over variables prefixed with `ASPNETCORE_`